-My accessibility audit report will give you an understanding of a visit to your site from the perspective of a screenreader user, highlighting any difficulties experienced by someone who cannot access visual information (such as unlabelled graphics), and who accesses websites without the use of a mouse.
+My accessibility report gives you an understanding of a visit to your site from the perspective of a screenreader user, highlighting any difficulties experienced by someone who cannot access visual information (such as unlabelled graphics), and who accesses websites without the use of a mouse.

-These reports focus primarily on usability with a screenreader and are not WCAG audits.
+These reports focus primarily on usability with a screenreader and are not WCAG compliance audits.

 The final report will cover the following questions:

 - How easy was it to find information on the site for someone who cannot see graphics or use a mouse to access page elements?

 - How well were products/services described?
 Could someone without the ability to see pictures know exactly what they were purchasing?

 - How easy was it to put things in the basket/select relevant services/progress through the site with only keyboard navigation?

 - How well were buttons, images, links and page elements labelled?

 - Could all controls be activated without a mouse?